nelsoncash/angular-ripple/README.md

   <button angular-ripple>Ripple!</button>
   ```

-Add some styles to the ripple
+Add some styles to the ripple (remember to include browser specific prefixes)

   ```css
   [angular-ripple] {